zdravkov/kendo-docs/api/wrappers/jsp/splitter.md

 ### orientation `String`

-Specifies the orientation of the Splitter.
+Specifies the orientation of the widget.
+Supported values are "horizontal" and "vertical".

 #### Example
     <kendo:splitter orientation="orientation">